tsums/jekyll-rmagick/README.md

 A tiny Jekyll plugin to process images using [RMagick](https://rmagick.github.io/)'s ImageMagick bindings.

-I made this for my personal blog since I grew tired of manually processing images for the sizes I need.
+I made this for my personal blog after I grew tired of manually processing images for the sizes I need.
+I use this to associate a header image with each post, which is then displayed in different sizes on the index and post pages.
+This way the source repository need only contain one large master image, and it automates the creation of posts.

+This is not a tool for complex image processing or inclusion within the body of a post.

 ### Installation
 Install [ImageMagick](https://www.imagemagick.org) for your platform.